mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 ### Project Steps

-The following project steps will be performed
+The following steps have been performed and can be followed in the notebook:
 - envionment setup,
 - data upload and exploration,
 - hyperparameter tuning,